Seeking Legal Advice: Your Compass in Dispute Resolution

 To benefit from any legal advice session—free or paid—it’s imperative to:

-- Create a detailed chronology of events leading to the dispute that will provide your advisor with a clear picture, improving the advice they can offer.
+- Create a detailed chronology of events including what steps you have taken so far, this will provide your solicitor with a clear picture, improving the advice they can offer.

 - Work through this checklist: understanding your dispute.

-- Approach the legal advice session with prepared questions to help you get the best understanding of the strengths of your position but also the weaknesses or risks.
-Then flip those questions to understand what the other strengths and weaknesses are of the other parties position.
+- Prepare questions to help you get the best understanding of the strengths of your position but also the weaknesses or risks.
+Then flip those questions to understand the strengths and weaknesses of the other parties position.

 To save time and reduce legal costs, prepare your questions in advance, as most solicitors charge based on the time spent with them.
 The Queensland Small Business Commissioner (QSBC) encourages parties in dispute to prepare their own tailored questions.
 Below is a list of example questions to help guide you when speaking to a solicitor about your dispute: